 Be fraud aware.

-This week, we learned what fraud is, its impact on us, and what conditions are generally present when fraud occurs.
-We also learned the importance of internal controls in limiting the opportunity for fraud to occur.
-However, despite our best efforts fraud can and will still happen.
+This week, we learned what fraud is, that it can occur anywhere, its impact on us, the role that internal controls play to limit the opportunity for fraud, and that our job responsibilities include fraud awareness and prevention.
+However, despite our increased awareness and best fraud prevention efforts, fraud can and will still happen.

 Over 40% of all frauds are uncovered through tips.